-This raw chocolate company has made serious inroads in the US market by knowing how to satisfy even the most demanding sweet tooth.
+This raw chocolate company has made serious inroads in the US by knowing how to satisfy even the most demanding sweet tooth.
 It also has plans to disrupt the food industry for the better.

 “We want to change how the food industry operates and bring joy and wellbeing to it,” stated co-founder Jukka Peltola.
 “We want to be a global brand, but instead of mass production we will get there with our own selection of niche products.”

 “In five years, I believe that we will have a world-class brand that brings a positive feeling to people worldwide,” predicted Tanja-Maria Davidov.
-“If somebody mentions that they like Taiga that should mean something to the other person; in other words, wonderful chocolate.”
+“If somebody mentions that they like Taiga, that should mean something to the other person; in other words, wonderful chocolate.”

 These colourful and fun sweets have managed to convince those whose fancy isn’t tickled by traditional liquorice.
 Responsible for the ubiquitous metre-long liquorice that can be found at fairs and festivals around the country, the company has reached out to vegan palates in recent years with its Happy Reindeer range.
-Customers in Finland and abroad licked their lips in satisfaction.
+Consumers in Finland and abroad licked their lips in satisfaction.